bpucker/bHLH_annotator/README.md

 The initial candidates are sorted out based on their phylogenetic relationship to the bHLH and outgroup baits (**step 2**).
 The functional annotation of the candidates is assigned by identifying ortholog reference sequences (**step 4**).
 As default references, annotated *A. thaliana* bHLHs are used.
 Further, bHLH-specific characteristics are analyzed: Presence of the bHLH domain (**step 5**), DNA-binding properties (**step 5**), and the identification of subfamily specific motifs (**step 6**).
 A phylogenetic tree is constructed with *A. thaliana* bHLHs to allow a detailed investigation on the foundation of a well-studied species (**step 7**).

 For large datasets like *de novo* transcriptome assemblies, the collapse option is recommended (**step 8 and 9**) which collapses paralogous groups by defining a representative candidate.
-In case of these, the parallel option is also recommenced to reduce the pipeline runtime and consumption of memory resources.
+The parallel option is also recommenced to reduce the pipeline runtime and consumption of memory resources.

 The data files used in each step can be customised by the user to allow an investigation suiting the own research purpose (described below).
 A more detailed description of the pipeline and the bait collection can be found [here](https://doi.org/10.1101/2023.05.02.539087).